-This guide shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor.
+This tutorial shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor WordPress website.

 If you want to know:

-- Why is WP Astra the best theme?
+- Why is WP Astra the best theme especially for Elementor WordPress website?

 - What configuration best for Elementor?